pbenettin/TracerExperiment_WATSON/readme.md

 ### Deuterium data

-We colleced soil profiles in 5 different days from 2 profiles each day (total 10 profiles):
+We collected soil profiles over 5 different days, from 2 profiles each day (total 10 profiles):

 - Profiles A-B were collected before the tracer was applied, to evaluate the background condition
 - Profiles C-D were collected the day after the tracer application